fconesa/AgriExp2022/README.md

 Supplementary Materials to accompany the paper

-Conesa, F.C., Orengo, H.A., Lobo, A., Petrie, C., 2022, Remote Sensing, 15, 53
+Conesa, F.C., Orengo, H.A., Lobo, A., Petrie, C., 2022,
-An algorithm to detect endangered cultural heritage by agricultural expansion in drylands at a global scale
+An algorithm to detect endangered cultural heritage by agricultural expansion in drylands at a global scale, Remote Sensing, 15, 53

-Link to the original publication -> [https://www.mdpi.com/2072-4292/15/1/53]
+Link to the original publication -> https://www.mdpi.com/2072-4292/15/1/53

 AgriExp2022 repository includes the following files: